HL7/fhir-pdmp/input/pagecontent/submission-options.md

 Specification details and examples are at [PDMP Bundle - Request Message](StructureDefinition-pdmp-bundle-request-message.html)

-Note that the MessageHeader.event of the request references the same [get-pdmp-history operation](OperationDefinition-get-pdmp-history.html) that can be invoked directly using a RESTful POST to in non-messaging environments.
+Note that the MessageHeader.event of the request references the same [pdmp-history operation](OperationDefinition-pdmp-history.html) that can be invoked directly using a RESTful POST to in non-messaging environments.
 <p></p>

 #### Response message content